zancas/resume/za_resume.rst

   confounding factors in large scale genetic association studies of molecular neural markers of addiction.

-* managed all types of lab data
+* Managed all types of lab data

-* wrote scripts automating data generation and analysis
+* Wrote Python scripts automating data generation and analysis

 University of Colorado (CU) Boulder, Undergraduate Research Grants:
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 Molecular Cellular and Developmental Biology:
 '''''''''''''''''''''''''''''''''''''''''''''

-* aligned and inferred phylogenies of ribosomal RNA's using (Python)
 * Wrote custom Python scripts to identify distinct clusters of microbial
   communities in the environment

 Environmental Population and Organismic Biology:
 ''''''''''''''''''''''''''''''''''''''''''''''''

-* performed electro-physiological experiments on zebrafish to determine how
+* Performed electro-physiological experiments on zebrafish to determine how
   signal integration led to left-right decisions in various stimulus regimes

 United State Marine Corps, (USMC) (1995-1999):